 Active Directory (AD) is a directory service developed by Microsoft for the Windows domain environment.
 Active Directory forest is the top container in an Active Directory setup that contains domains, users, computers, and group policies.
 The Active Directory structure is built on the domain level.
-The framework that holds the objects can be viewed at different levels namely forest, domain trees and domains.
+The framework that holds the objects can be viewed at different levels namely forest, domain trees, and domains.
 An Active Directory framework can have more than one domain, and the above tiers are referred to a forest.
+See the following guides for other information.
+What are the differences between Universal, Global, and Domain Local Group Scopes, and Differences between Active Directory Lightweight Directory Services and Active Directory Domain Services, What are Active Directory Forest, Trees, Domain, and Sites, and how to add a second Domain Controller to your environment?

 Note: Under each domain, you can have as many trees as possible.
 Having an Active Directory environment of this nature can create autonomy and segregation of duty thereby increasing security and if not configured correctly, it can also lead to exploitation in the Active Directory environment.